StrikingLoo/strikingloo.github.io/_posts/2022-07-11-art-prompts.md

 ---
 layout: post
-title: "Text to Image Art: My Experiments with mini DALL-E and other models"
+title: "Text to Image Art: Experiments and Prompt Guide for DALL-E Mini, Craiyon and other AI Art Models"
-description: "I discuss how to write better prompts for DALL-E mini, and other models that are even better."
+description: "I discuss how to write better prompts for DALL-E mini, and bigger models."
 date: 2022-07-11
 importance: 7
 sitemap: true